Boeing CEO Muilenburg steps down to 'restore confidence' | DW | 23.12.2019

 Boeing replaced its chief executive in a bid to restore its reputation after two deadly crashes of its 737 MAX.
 Dennis Muilenburg quit on Monday, after the board "decided that a change in leadership was necessary."

-Boeing's chief executive Dennis Muilenburg stepped down Monday to make room for its new chairman David Calhoun, saying the company needed to "repair relationships with regulators, customers and all other stakeholders" amid the protracted 737 MAX crisis.
+Boeing's chief executive Dennis Muilenburg stepped down on Monday, making way for the company's chairman David Calhoun to take his place, saying the company needed to "repair relationships with regulators, customers and all other stakeholders" amid the protracted 737 MAX crisis.

+Boeing's decision comes after a year of of intense scrutiny and setbacks after two fatal crashes of its best-selling 737 MAX jetliner within five months, which remains grounded as a result.

 "The Board of Directors decided that a change in leadership was necessary to restore confidence in the Company moving forward as it works to repair relationships with regulators, customers, and all other stakeholders," the company said.